 Cheque and Credit Clearing (C&CCC): Payment scheme providing net settlement of cheques and paper credits between financial institutions.
+It operates on a three-day cycle and settles net once a day in RTGS.
 CMA Remedies: The resulting remedial actions that came out of the CMA's Retail Banking Market Investigation.

-Competition and Markets Authority (CMA): A department of the UK government that promotes competition for the benefit of consumers.
+Competition and Markets Authority (CMA): A non-ministerial department of the UK government that promotes competition for the benefit of consumers, both within and outside the UK.